-There are exceptions though: people who hang on the fringes.
-They watch others living their lives, perhaps longing to be included, but yet for some reason are unable to or chose not to.
+There are exceptions, though: people who hang on the fringes.
+They watch others living their lives, perhaps longing to be included, but yet isolate themselves.

 I must admit, I'm one of those.
 I'm an observer.

-I'm not sure.
-It's just what I have become.
+I'm not sure why but it's just what I have become.
 I can do superficial all day, but getting to know someone takes a lot of effort and usually leads to strife.
 Besides, it's hard to know what to say to someone.
 It's easier for me to sit alone in a pub or a coffee shop and watch others relate.
 I try to be discreet, but I'm drawn to how people interact: the quiet confidential chats, the boisterous conversations with forced laughter, the outbursts of anger or the quiet passive-aggressive arguments.
-Until that Saturday, two weeks before Christmas, I had always returned home, persuaded in my belief that getting involved with others just wasn't worth it.
+Until that Saturday, two weeks before Christmas, I always returned home persuaded in my belief that getting involved with others just wasn't worth it.

 That Saturday afternoon, I found myself, once again, seated in the coffee shop on the main street in town.
-I sat in my customary seat next to the window, a perfect perch.
-From there I could observe the frantic tide of humanity as they went about their Christmas shopping on a street lit up with enforced Christmas cheer.
+I sat in my customary seat next to the window.
+It was a perfect perch where I could observe the frantic tide of humanity as they went about their Christmas shopping on a street lit up with Christmas cheer.

 It was one of those cold, grey days where the temperature hovers just above freezing and the frigid damp wind penetrates to the bone.
 Dusk was setting in, but there was a warm glow in the busy coffee shop.
 A murmur of voices was in the background accompanied by the occasional blast of the cappuccino machine.
 I stared through windows opaque with steam, requiring an infrequent wipe.

 I couldn't help but notice an old woman sitting by herself at the next table.
-She had been there when I arrived, looking lost and out of place.
+She was there when I arrived, looking lost and out of place.
 Occasionally, she would check her watch, sigh and look back out the window.
 It was almost as though she was expecting someone.
 I knew better, though.
-I had seen it all before.
-She was alone but wanted to be in a crowd to alleviate her loneliness.
+I've seen it all before; someone who craves companionship, maybe even a pleasant exchange just to connect with someone else.

 I took a sip of my coffee and peered back out the window noticing a mangy mongrel skirt in and out of the crowds.
-I always had an affinity for dogs; unlike people they are uncomplicated.
 I watched as someone tried to pet him.
 He shied away from the proffered hand and fled back down the street, his tail between his legs.
-It was apparent he had been mistreated and preferred not to trust anyone, a kindred spirit to me.

-As I followed the dog's movements I observed a man sitting outside a restaurant, bracing against the cold.
+As I followed the dog's movements, I observed a man sitting outside a restaurant bracing against the cold.
 He rested his chin on his knees staring vacantly, not even reacting when a coin was dropped into his box.
-Oblivious Christmas shoppers passed by.

-The woman in the red coat caught my eye.
-She had just managed to get around the arguing couple but collided with a cyclist, the contents of her bags spilling on the footpath.
+The woman in the red coat just managed to get around the arguing couple but collided with a cyclist, the contents of her bags spilling on the footpath.
 As I expected, the cyclist kept going.
 People stepped around her parcels as she bent down frantically gathering her purchases.

-The man who had been arguing stood still, watching his partner walk away.
+The man who was arguing, watched his partner walk away.
 Head down, he shoved his hands in his pockets and turned in the opposite direction, bumping into the woman in the red coat.
-To my surprise, he bent down to help pick up her purchases.
+To my surprise, he bent down to help her pick up her belongings.

 A woman followed Brenda and embraced the old woman.